mrdaemon/exosphere/docs/source/quickstart.rst

 .. admonition:: Note

-    This assumes your public keys are loaded in your SSH agent.
+    This assumes your private keys are loaded in your SSH agent.
     See :doc:`connections` for more details.